Distributed algorithms for fractional coloring: Sparse graphs

 It was proved by Gallucio, Goddyn, and Hell~\cite{GGH01} that if $\mathcal{C}$ is a proper minor-closed class, or a class closed under taking topological minors, then for any $k\ge 1$ there is a girth $g(k)$ such that any graph $G\in \mathcal{C}$ with girth at least $g(k)$ is $k$-path-degenerate.
 Using Lemma~\ref{lem:ppd} and Theorem~\ref{thm:distrmad2}, this immediately implies the following.

-\begin{corollary} For any graph $H$ and integer $q\ge 1$ there is an integer $g$ such that any $n$-vertex graph $G$ of girth at least $g$, excluding $H$ as a minor or topological minor, can be $(2q+1\!:\!q)$-colored in $O(\log n)$ rounds. \end{corollary}
+\begin{corollary} For any integer $q\ge 1$ and any proper class $\mathcal{C}$ that is closed under taking minors or topological minors, there is an integer $g$ such that any $n$-vertex graph $G\in \mathcal{C}$ of girth at least $g$ can be $(2q+1\!:\!q)$-colored in $O(\log n)$ rounds. \end{corollary}